JamesCoding888/JavaOCP20221017/README.md

 2. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day17/exception/runtimeexception">Introduction of sub-classes from RuntimeException</a>

+> RuntimeExceptionDemo.java
+- Description:  Demonstrate the application of RuntimeException

 > IndexOutOfRangeExceptionDemo.java
 - Description:  Demostration of how to write a precisely exception without throwing exception by RuntimeException

 > ExceptionDenominatorDemo.java
 - Description: Demostration of subclasses from RuntimeException

 ------------------------------------------------------------------------------
 # day18 Java Advanced: ... , ...
 Coming Soon